 Output: A [X]-page summary organized by the document’s original section structure.

-Note: This prompt won’t eliminate hallucinations entirely, but it creates structured constraints to reduce the model’s tendency to fill in gaps.
-The [VERIFY] flag should alert you to uncertainty and shaky data.
+Note: This prompt won’t eliminate hallucinations entirely, but it creates structured constraints to reduce a model’s tendency to fill in gaps.
+The [VERIFY] flag should alert you to uncertainty or shaky data.

 Once you have your output, always fact check.
-Use this checklist before any LLM-generated content leaves your desk.
+Use this checklist before any AI-generated content leaves your desk.

 Structure

-• The document structure follows the original (not an invented hierarchy)
+- The document structure follows the original (it’s not an invented hierarchy)

 Data and statistics